yuabrahamliu/proRate/README.md

 To demonstrate the functions of *proRate*, this tutorial uses some data that accompany with the package, including 4 bam files and a txt file.

 All the 4 bam files are from a previous work studying the influence of the elongation factor Paf1 on RNA polymerase II transcription rate *(Hou, et al., 2019)*.
 Shortly, gene editing was used to produce mouse myoblast C2C12 cells with the factor Paf1 **conditionally** knocked out (KO cells), while some wild C2C12 cells with intact Paf1 expression were used as controls (WT cells).
-Then, both the KO cells and WT cells were divided into 2 groups, one of them was treated with the drug DRB to block RNA polymerase II from entering the gene templates and starting transcription for 15 min (15 min group), while the other was not treated with DRB (0 min group).
+Then, both the KO cells and WT cells were divided into 2 groups, one of them was treated with the drug DRB to block RNA polymerase II from entering the gene bodies for 15 min (15 min group), while the other was not treated with DRB (0 min group).
 Hence, the 4 bam files represent 4 experimental conditions.
 They are WT cells + 0 min DRB (wt0), WT cells + 15 min DRB (wt15), KO cells + 0 min DRB (ko0), and KO cells + 15 min DRB (ko15).
 After the DRB treatment step, Pro-seq was used to sequence nascent RNA for the C2C12 cells in these 4 conditions and the bam files were transformed from these Pro-seq data.
 To simplify the analysis in this tutorial, only reads from mouse chromosome X are included in the 4 bam files.

 The txt file that will be used in this tutorial records the coordinate information of 47 genes in mouse chromosome X, including their chromosomes (column "chr" in this txt file), their gene start coordinates (column "start" in this txt file), gene end coordinates (column "end"), strand +/- information (column "strand"), gene symbols (column "gene_id"), and corresponding mRNA accessions (column "id").
 This file will provide these 47 genes as the ones need to be analyzed to *proRate*.
 It should be noted that the gene coordinates in this txt file are 0-based coordinates, which follows the rule of *Python*, but the functions in *proRate* will automatically convert them to 1-based coordinates internally, which follows the rule of *R*.